Daniel Manrique: Life

-Daniel Manrique (full name Daniel Manrique Arias) was born on November 28, 1939, in the Tepito neighborhood of Mexico City.
+Daniel Manrique (Daniel Manrique Arias) was born on November 28, 1939, in the Tepito neighborhood of Mexico City.
 He described his mother, as the “classic Mexican woman,” able to put up with much and loyal to her husband but without ambition.
 He described his father as hard-working but a womanizer and drunk.
 He said that he had a happy childhood but that he also suffered hunger and poverty.
 He began working early, first with an uncle that sold used clothing and another that had a pulque bar.
 His talent for drawing appeared at a very young age, but he was not a very good student.
 Between working to help the family and being rebellious teenager, he did not finish primary school until he was sixteen.
 At that time he dropped out and swore to never work on another’s schedule again.
 However, he considered himself ambitious, not for awards but rather to do what he wanted in life.
 He stated that he came from class of people who thought of not much more than obtaining their next meal.
 He self described as “crazy” and “stubborn” for wanting to do something more.